(For the 2015-2016 Academic Year)

 Application and Award Schedule

-Applications must be submitted no later than January 10, 2014.
-In-person interviews of finalists will occur in early 2014.
-Formal announcement of the award is scheduled for May 2014.
+Applications must be submitted no later than Noon January 9, 2015.
+In-person interviews of finalists will occur in early 2015.
+Formal announcement of the award is scheduled for May 2015.
 There can be two scholarship award winners.
-Each individual award winner will receive $3,500 in two equal installments of $1,750 at the beginning of the 2014 fall and 2015 spring semesters.
+Each individual award winner will receive $3,500 in two equal installments of $1,750 at the beginning of the 2015 fall and 2016 spring semesters.
 The recipient’s university will be credited $1,500 for attendance by students at education events sponsored by either TCMA or the Texas Municipal League.
 This credit is intended to encourage other students with an interest in public administration from the recipient’s university to attend TCMA or TML educational events and must be expended by June 30 of the following year.
 For example, the 2012 winner was announced in April 2012, and $1,500 became available for July 1, 2012-June 30, 2013.

 The primary objective of the Ridley Scholarship is to compliment the decision made by persons who have chosen to pursue a graduate degree in public administration by providing them with financial assistance.
 Applicants must have a bachelor’s degree, be accepted or acceptable for admission to a graduate school in Texas, and demonstrate a serious commitment to pursue a career in local government.